 Section 508 Compliance

 Section 508 of the Rehabilitation Act requires all data and information on federal government websites to be accessible, especially to people with disabilities.
 The scope and limitations of this section have continued to develop through various interpretations and revisions.
-It is a myth that Section 508 is a part of the Americans with Disabilities Act 1990.
+It is a myth that Section 508 is a part of the American Disabilities Act 1990.
 ADA is a different law, and Section 508 is an amendment to the Rehabilitation Act of 1973.
 However, it did lay some of the foundations for ADA regarding the employment of disabled people.
 The goal is to make sure that all digital content is accessible.
 To make all digital content accessible, developing guidelines and tools that help in meeting accessibility criteria.
 Let’s dive into Section 508 and get all compliance explained.

 A brief history of Section 508 Compliance